To Inspire Success - Our Origin Story

 Sir James Fletcher became a champion of the cause.
 He opened other doors with corporates to the point where BMNZ was completely corporate-funded for the first ten years.

-With 25 years now behind them, Business Mentors New Zealand is definitely looking to do some new, innovative things in the future including solutions to making mentoring available to more people.
+With 28 years now behind them, Business Mentors New Zealand is definitely looking to do some new, innovative things in the future including solutions to making mentoring available to more people.
 “A major problem is that we’re not scalable given we’re a voluntary service.
-Our costs grow too and although we have over 1800 mentors, we are limited with the time they can give,” notes Grahame.
+Our costs grow too and although we have around 2000 mentors, we are limited with the time they can give,” notes Grahame.

 “There is so much ahead of us.
 Bill Hall had the vision but died early while in the UK after our public launch.
 But his expertise and way of doing business has been kept alive, adds Grahame.”